 Managers face multiple demands on their time, and their days are usually filled with interruptions.
 Ironically, some technologies that were supposed to save time, such as voicemail and e-mail, have actually increased workloads.
-Unless you develop certain time-management skills, you risk reaching the
+Unless you develop certain time-management skills, you risk reaching the end of the day feeling that you've worked a lot but accomplished little.
+What can managers do to ease the burden?
+Here are a few common-sense suggestions:

-- Prioritize tasks, focusing on the most important things first. - Set aside a certain time each day to return phone calls and answer e-mail. - Delegate routine tasks. - Don't procrastinate. - Insist that meetings start and end on time, and stick to an agenda. - Eliminate unnecessary paperwork.15
+- Prioritize tasks, focusing on the most important things first. - Set aside a certain time each day to return phone calls and answer e-mail. - · Delegate routine tasks. - Don't procrastinate. - Insist that meetings start and end on time, and stick to an agenda. - Eliminate unnecessary paperwork.
+15